 Our trusty Jeep

 We left the Jeep to cool down as we went on our merry adventure to visit the cliff dwellings.
-When we returned at the end of the day, we slowly drove to a convenience store, filled the radiator with engine coolant, and made our way back to Globe and our RV.
+When we returned at the end of the day, we slowly drove to a convenience store, filled the radiator with engine coolant, and returned to Globe and our RV.

-It was a moderate concern getting over the mountain, but we made it back to Globe without a problem and have not had a problem since.
+Getting over the mountain was a moderate concern, but we made it back to Globe without a problem and have not had a problem since.
 I did, however, have visions of being stranded on the highway and attacked by bears.
 Yes, sometimes I am overly dramatic.

 We have another excellent travel experience in the books here.
 Globe is now on my gigantic list of places to revisit.
 I could spend an entire week here.
 We didn’t even have a chance to visit the mine!